Leaflet/Leaflet/docs/SlavaUkraini/examples/video-overlay/index.md

 ```

 ### Creating SVGOverlay
-Secondly, create svgOverlay with desired options similarly to ImageOverlay and VideOverlay
+Then, create svgOverlay with desired options similarly to ImageOverlay and VideOverlay:
 ```
     var bounds = L.latLngBounds([[ 32, -130], [ 13, -100]]);
     map.fitBounds(bounds);